ChargePoint Holdings Inc. (CHPT) Shares Up Despite Recent Market Volatility

 CHPT’s Market Performance

-The stock of ChargePoint Holdings Inc. (CHPT) has seen a 7.71% increase in the past week, with a -11.21% drop in the past month, and a 5.67% gain in the past quarter.
-The volatility ratio for the week is 5.87%, and the volatility levels for the past 30 days are at 7.23% for CHPT.
-The simple moving average for the last 20 days is -1.83% for CHPT stock, with a simple moving average of -22.60% for the last 200 days.
+CHPT’s stock has seen a 0.89% increase for the week, with a -8.39% drop in the past month and a 22.14% gain in the past quarter.
+The volatility ratio for the week is 5.10%, and the volatility levels for the past 30 days are at 6.76% for ChargePoint Holdings Inc. The simple moving average for the last 20 days is 2.06% for CHPT stock, with a simple moving average of -21.10% for the last 200 days.

 Analysts’ Opinion of CHPT